Harkness Center Healthy Dancer Initiative

 View the Income Threshold chart to see if you qualify.

-We encourage participants to visit all three Centers over the course of the program to experience a wider variety of teachers, styles, and environments.
+We encourage participants to visit both Centers over the course of the program to experience a wider variety of teachers, styles, and environments.
 However, there are no requirements or quotas.

 No!
 There are no residency restrictions.
 Applications from international dancers are also welcome.